 Your friend signed up with whatever company and paid money to sell their sh*t.
 Your friend is likely under a contract that says she may only use the “approved” marketing materials, which of course are provided for her as part of her kit.
-If you ask any of these companies, its a “business in a box” and “perfect” for stay at home moms because its a great way to help your friends and help bring in an income.
+If you ask any of these companies, its a “business in a box” and “perfect” for stay-at-home moms because it’s a great way to help your friends and help bring in an income.

 The MLM industry uses predatory practices to recruit women who are vulnerable and lonely.
 Anyone who is home all day taking care of small children can tell you that adult conversation is far and few between.
 There is often a need for extra cash because kids are expensive.

 These MLM owners KNOW THIS.
 They set up these communities of people (mostly women) just like you for friendship, to make you feel normal again, and ultimately give you what you desire most, to have your own identity again!

 They have armies of salespeople making them money by first buying kits that can be up in the thousands of dollars to buy, and then recruiting others to do the same.
 These folks often have quotas they must meet, monthly fees to stay active and they are under contract to buy everything from the company.